Azure/iotedge-lorawan-starterkit/docs/adr/012_decouple_from_edge.md

 A disadvantage, though, comes from the request quota limits on IoT Hub Device Registry operations which could be cause of throttling and instability for other pieces of the LNS itself.

+Another alternative is to not have mixed-mode deployments and therefore avoiding to have to differentiate the LNS instances at all.
+This is described in "[mutually exclusive deployment modes](#mutually-exclusive-deployment-modes)" section above.

 #### Direct method invocation

 As previously mentioned, IoT Edge is allowing the functionality of "direct method invocations" giving the possiblity to remotely invoke some functions on the LNS.